Insights

 AI features limited on lower tiers

 The pattern is clear.
 Legacy platforms charge per seat because they were built for humans.
-Newer tools charge per resolution or flat subscription because they were built for automation.
+Per-resolution vendors charge on a meter they control.
+Tiered usage vendors charge on a meter you can count.

-What You're Really Paying For (And What You're Not)
+What You Are Really Paying For (And What You Are Not)

 Most AI support tools charge for the interface, not the intelligence.
-That's the distinction that matters.
+That is the distinction that matters.

-When you're evaluating pricing, ask what the AI is actually trained on:
+When you evaluate pricing, ask what the AI is trained on:

 • Does it use your documentation, or does it rely on a general-purpose model?